rybalkinsd/atom/lecture09/presentation/PITCHME.md

 ## Time model with variable tick time
 > @see ru.atom.lecture09.tick.Ticker

-In our model tick lasts until all messages from InoutQueue are handled
+In our model tick lasts until all messages from InputQueue are handled
 So every time tick time is different
 **Advantages/Disadvantages?**

 ---
 ## Time model with variable tick time
 So game mechanics should take **elapsed** as a parameter and use it internally
-We will discuss details when talk about game mechanics

 ---
 ## Agenda